integralfx/MemTestHelper/DDR4 OC Guide.md

 * [JEDEC (p.174)](http://www.softnology.biz/pdf/JESD79-4B.pdf) specifies that the absolute maximum is 1.50v.
   > Stresses greater than those listed under “Absolute Maximum Ratings” may cause permanent damage to the device.
 This is a stress rating only and functional operation of the device at these or any other conditions above those indicated in the operational sections of this specification is not implied.
 Exposure to absolute maximum rating conditions for extended periods may affect reliability.
 * That being said, I'd only recommend running 1.50v on B-die as it's known to have high voltage tolerance, and Rev E. as there are kits with XMP rated at 1.50v.
 At least for the common ICs (4/8Gb AFR, 8Gb CJR, 4/8Gb MFR), the max recommended voltage is 1.45v.
 Some of the lesser known ICs like [8Gb C-die](https://www.hardwareluxx.de/community/f13/samsung-8gbit-ddr4-c-die-k4a8g045wc-overclocking-ergebnisse-im-startbeitrag-1198323.html) have been reported to scale negatively or even die above 1.20v, though YMMV.
+* It may be safe to daily 1.60v as there are kits on the [B550 Unify-X QVL](https://www.msi.com/Motherboard/support/MEG-B550-UNIFY-X#support-mem-20) rated for 1.60v.
+B-die, 8Gb Rev. E, DJR and potentially 16Gb Rev. B *should* be fine at running 1.60v daily, though it's recommended to have active airflow.

 ### Ranking
 * Below is how most of the common ICs rank in terms of frequency and timings.
 * 8Gb B-die > 8Gb Micron Rev. E > 8Gb CJR > 4Gb E-die > 8Gb AFR > 4Gb D-die > 8Gb MFR > 4Gb S-die
   * Based off [buildzoid's ranking](https://www.reddit.com/r/overclocking/comments/8cjla5/the_best_manufacturerdie_of_ddr_ram_in_order/dxfgd4x/).

+### Temperatures and Its Effect on Stability
+* Generally, the hotter your RAM is the less stability it will have at higher frequencies and/or tighter timings.
+* B-die is temperature sensitive and its ideal range is ~30-40°C. Some may be able to withstand higher temperatures so YMMV.
+* Rev. E, on the other hand, doesn't seem to be temperature sensitive as demonstrated by [builzdoid](https://www.youtube.com/watch?v=OeHEtULQg3Q).
+* You might find that you're stable when running a memory test yet crash while gaming.
+This is because your CPU and/or GPU dump heat in the case, raising the RAM temperatures in the process.
+Thus, it is a good idea to stress test your GPU while running a memory test to simulate stability while gaming.

 ## Integrated Memory Controller (IMC)
 ### Intel - LGA1151
 * Intel's IMC is pretty strong, so it shouldn't be the bottleneck when overclocking.